 Component Description Storage array A storage array includes the shelves, controllers, drives, software, and firmware.
 Shelf A shelf is an enclosure installed in a cabinet or rack.
 It contains the hardware components for the storage array.
 There are two types of shelves: a controller shelf and a drive shelf.
 A controller shelf includes controllers and drives.
 A drive shelf includes input/output modules (IOMs) and drives.
 Controller A controller consists of a board, firmware, and software.
 It controls the drives and implements the System Manager functions.
-Drive A drive is an electromagnetic mechanical device or solid state memory device that provides the physical storage media for data.
+Drive A drive is an electromagnetic mechanical device that provides the physical storage media for data.
 Bay A bay is a slot in the shelf where a drive or other component is installed.

-Drive shelf A drive shelf, also called an expansion shelf, contains a set of drives and two input/output modules (IOMs).
+Component Description Drive shelf A drive shelf, also called an expansion shelf, contains a set of drives and two input/output modules (IOMs).
 The IOMs contain SAS ports that connect a drive shelf to a controller shelf or to other drive shelves.
-Drive shelves are not available for EF600 storage systems.
 Controller shelf A controller shelf contains a set of drives and one or more controller canisters.
 A controller canister holds the controllers, host interface cards (HICs), and batteries.

-Component Description Power/fan canister A power/fan canister is an assembly that slides into a shelf.
+Power/fan canister A power/fan canister is an assembly that slides into a shelf.
 It includes a power supply and an integrated fan.
 IOM (ESM) An IOM is an input/output module that includes SAS ports for connecting the drive shelf to the controller shelf.
-Drive shelves are not available for EF600 storage systems.
 In previous controller models, the IOM was referred to as an environmental service module (ESM).
 SFP An SFP is a Small Form-factor Pluggable (SFP) transceiver.